Adam5Wu/ESPAsyncWebServer/README.md

 auto webAuthSessions = new SessionAuthority(webAccounts, webAccounts);
 webServer->configAuthority(*webAuthSessions, ACLData);
 ```
-After that, all authentication and access control are fully taken care of by the Web server, **before** request reaching the handlers.
+Once the above steps are done, all authentication and access checks are **fully taken care of by the Web server, before request reaching the handlers**.
 In other words, requests that reaches the handlers are guaranteed to be authenticated properly and have sufficient access, according to your account and ACL configurations.

 ### 4. WebDAV support